RandikaPrageeth/HR-Management-System/README.md

 # HRMS
-Employee Management System built to streamline the onboarding process by allowing users to add, validate, and store new employee records.
+The Employee Management System is a lightweight application designed to simplify adding and storing new employee information.
+It provides an intuitive interface to quickly register staff details and keep employee records organized in a centralized system.

 Login Window